 Object-based publishing is accomplished through the use of SCMAdapt.tkd, a file included with your installation of the Publishing Adapter.
 Using SCMAdapt.tkd, the Publishing Adapter takes the input or output objects from one of the Novadigm legacy Source Control Management adapters (EDMPVCS or EDMATRIA), and publishes the specified files to Radia.
 This is done using command line arguments.
-Command line parameters are described in Table 4 below and the configuration file parameters are described in The SCMADAPT Configuration File on page 65.
+Command line parameters are described in Table 4 below and the configuration file parameters are described in The SCMADAPT Configuration File on page 63.

-Execute SCMAdapt.tkd on a command line from the directory where you installed the Publishing Adapter (default is C:\Novadigm\PublisherAdapter).
+Execute SCMAdapt.tkd on a command line from the directory where you installed the Publishing Adapter (default is nvdkit scmadapt.tkd -objdir <Object Directory> -cfg <scmadapt.cfg>-user <userid> -pass <password> -phase input

+C:\Novadigm\PublisherAdapter).
 Once executed, SCMADapt.tkd uses the supplied arguments to determine the location of the objects and configuration file for the publishing session.